Kitchen Cabinet Painting in Dallas, TX

 Do you offer a warranty on cabinet painting in Dallas?

 Absolutely.
-All Dan Keenan Paint Company work — including cabinet painting in Dallas — is backed by our 3-year craftsmanship guarantee covering peeling, cracking, blistering, and adhesion failure.
+All Dan Keenan Paint Company work, including cabinet painting in Dallas, is backed by our 3-year craftsmanship guarantee covering peeling, cracking, blistering, and adhesion failure.
 If anything fails due to our workmanship, we return and fix it at no charge.
-This guarantee covers every neighborhood we serve, from Oak Cliff, Lakewood, M Streets to all surrounding Dallas communities.
+This guarantee covers every neighborhood we serve, from Oak Cliff and Lakewood to the M Streets and all surrounding Dallas communities.

-What preparation is needed for cabinet painting on historic brickwork in Dallas?
+What surface prep is needed before painting kitchen cabinets in Dallas?

 What paint brands do you use for cabinet painting in Dallas?